 ANTERIOR CRUCIATE LIGAMENT (ACL) INJURIES

 A common sporting injury, ACL ruptures often occur due to fast decelerating, rotational movements or hyperextension such as in a quick change of direction.
-The injury is often signalled by a popping feeling in the joint, sever pain, inability to continue activity and no weight bearing capacity in leg, swelling and loss of range of motion.
+The injury is often signalled by a popping feeling in the joint, severe pain, inability to continue activity and no weight bearing capacity in leg, swelling and loss of range of motion.

 The ACL is a complex injury and often the mechanism and likelihood of a tear can be dictated by certain factors.
 These include: